charlesreid1-docker/pod-charlesreid1/docs/Running.md

 Why use docker-compose instead of docker? docker-compose is the preferred way to run multiple containers.

-You won't see a `docker-compose.yml` file in this directory.
-Instead, you will see a `docker-compose.fixme.yml` file, which needs a MySQL password to be set.
+**Huh?
+Where's docker-compose.yml??**

+Instead of a `docker-compose.yml` file, you'll see a `docker-compose.fixme.yml` file.
+You need to fix this YML file by hard-coding your MYSQL password in the file.

+See the steps below.

 <a name="RunningCLI"></a>
 ## Running Charlesreid1 Docker Pod from Command Line